Audience response: History

-The Consensor was a system of dials, wires, and three lights; red, yellow, and green.
-A question was asked verbally and people would turn their dials anywhere from 0 to 10.
-If the majority agreed, the green lamp would light.
-If not, either the yellow or red lamp would light, depending on the level of disagreement.
+The Consensor was a system composed of dials, wires, and three lights: red, yellow, and green.
+A question was asked verbally, and participants would turn their dials to indicate a value from 0 to 10.
+If the majority agreed, the green light would illuminate.
+If not, either the yellow or red light would illuminate, depending on the level of disagreement.

 Although business was strong for this fledgling company, the command-and-control management style of the day proved a formidable opponent to this new tool, which promoted consensus building.
-In his memoir Simmons describes how junior-executive sales prospects tended to like the idea, imagining themselves heroically speaking truth to power (but not paying any price for being a maverick), while their senior-executive bosses tended to see the Consensor as "a blatant attempt to impose democratic procedures into a corporate hierarchy that is anything but democratic."
+In his memoir, Simmons describes how junior-executive sales prospects tended to like the idea, imagining themselves heroically speaking truth to power (but not paying any price for being a maverick).
+Their senior-executive bosses tended to see the Consensor as "a blatant attempt to impose democratic procedures into a corporate hierarchy that is anything but democratic."
 Simmons observed that "A majority of corporations are run as fiefdoms, with the CEO playing the role of Supreme Power; he may be a benevolent dictator, but nonetheless still a dictator."
-He described this type of senior executives, with ironic tone, as "secure in the knowledge of their own infallibility."
+He described this type of senior executives with ironic tone, stating they were "secure in the knowledge of their own infallibility."
 Nonetheless, Applied Futures sold plenty of units to business firms and government agencies.
 In October 1984, it became a subsidiary of Brooks International Corporation, a management consulting firm.

-One of the early educational uses of an audience response system occurred at Rice University.
+One of the early educational uses of an Audience Response system occurred at Rice University.
 Students in a computer-equipped classroom were able to rate how well they understood portions of a lecture, answer multiple choice questions, and answer short essay questions.
 Results could be tallied and displayed to the class.

-Audience response technology has evolved over time, moving away from hardware that required extensive wiring towards hand held wireless devices and small, portable receivers.
+Audience Response technology has evolved over time, moving away from hardware that required extensive wiring towards hand held wireless devices and small, portable receivers.
 In the 1980s, the Consensor product line evolved toward peripherals that could be plugged into a PC, and a software application to run thereon.
 Wireless LANs allow today's peripherals to be cordless.
-Another example of this is Microsoft's Mouse Mischief, a PowerPoint add-in, which has made it easier for teachers, professors, and office professionals to integrate audience response into their presentations.
+Another example of this is Microsoft's Mouse Mischief, a PowerPoint add-in, which has made it easier for teachers, professors, and office professionals to integrate Audience Response into their presentations.

-The advent of smartphones has made possible systems in which audience members download an app (or run it as SaaS in their web browser) which then communicates with the audience response system (which is itself just software running on someone's device, whether desktop, laptop, tablet, or phone) via the local wireless network, the cellular telephone network, or both.
+The advent of smartphones has made it possible for audience members to download an app (or run it as SaaS in their web browser).
+The app then communicates with the Audience Response system (which is itself just software running on someone's device, whether desktop, laptop, tablet, or phone) via the local wireless network, the cellular telephone network, or both.
 In this model, the entire audience response system is a software product; all of the hardware is what the users brought with them.